camillac/holmies/README.md

   if it is possible to find a path to the treasure from a point next to the the explorer's current location

 ## Base case
-- When explorer is on treasure
+- When explorer is on treasure, return true
-- When explorer is on a wall
+- When explorer is on a wall, return false

 ## Pseudocode of algorithm
     if (explorer is on treasure),